Singing Nettle Herbcrafts

 and rising to meet our times.

 My name is Nikole Rosaria.
 I began my first herbal garden in 2005.
 I mostly failed, but that is when I met my first herbal ally: Stinging Nettle, who took over the space.
 In 2007, I was a part of my first “Herb Group” with my friends.
 A peer-led practice group, where we took turns being the ‘Motherwort’ and leading the study lesson and hands-on projects.
 In 2009, I started my first herbal business, ‘Singing Nettle Herbcrafts’ and began making and selling my first herbal product: Singing Nettle Herb Truffles’, which featured Nettle that I wild-crafted with song.
 While raising a child, I devoted myself to being deeply ‘of place’.
 Learning to be of these soils, streams, stones, and learning to track the living world around me through the seasons of our life together.
 In some phases I have actively produced, taught classes and sold various herbcrafts for the community, and in some seasons I have just sat in the garden and forests, and let myself by held while I grieved, dissolved, and re-imagined myself anew.
 Whether the garden has been part of my active economy, or whether the plants and critters are the subjects of my poems and stories, we have been co-creating together for 19 years.
 This gentle and generous landscape, and the co-creative relationship we share, has stitched my soul back together, helped me grow new roots when I only knew them as severed, and has gifted me and my family with belonging.
-I am deeply, eternally grateful.
+I am deeply, eternally grateful, and aspire to be in service to its thriving into the future.